 The courts prefer to see the child stay in the marital home, assuming that it is a fit home.
 The courts prefer frequent contact, through visitation or shared custody arrangements, between the child(ren) and both parents.
 The courts do not like to see a divorce result in the child(ren) being cut off from the extended family of one or the other parent.
 The courts expect that both parents will put their own interests and hostility aside when dealing with the children.
 Parents that the court believes are manipulating or using the children to gain the upper hand or simply to inflict pain on the other parent will be dealt with harshly by the court.

-The most difficult, expensive and time consuming divorces are those where the parties fight over custody and visitation.
+The most difficult, expensive and time consuming divorces are those where the parties fight over custody and the parenting schedule.
 Unless abuse or serious neglect is proved to the satisfaction of the court, the court will not prevent contact between a child and a parent.
 It is always better for the parties to settle these issues between themselves.
-If custody or visitation cannot be agreed upon, both sides must be prepared to prove that they are right through independent testimony or other evidence.
+If custody or the parenting schedule cannot be agreed upon, both sides must be prepared to prove that they are right through independent testimony or other evidence.
 Mere accusations will be ignored by the court and may convince the court that the accuser is vindictive or dishonest.